crdcamp/HindSite/README.md

 So, if you look at the average of the 20 spins, it will be closer to the expected mean of 50% reds than to the 100% of the first 10 spins.
 This is reillustrating the concept from earlier, where if you spin the roulette wheel a million times the reward converges to $0.

 **The more samples you take, the more likely you will regress to the mean**.
 The result isn't _evening out_, it is _regressing_ towards the statistically expected result.
 However, let's not marry ourselves to this idea before our understanding is fully grounded.
 Roulette is a game where the rules stay the same.
 The market is not and has way less static probabilities.
 People have lost their fortune on events they deemed far less likely than getting 10 reds in a row.
 Taleb hates it when people omit outliers for a reason.
+He also hates it when people act like a game with set rules provides any resemblance to reality!

 # Starting Simple - First Monte Carlo Test